yemreak/darkcode-theme-python/README.md

 - 💖 Has [Contributing](CONTRIBUTING.md) guide that explain the color systems is below
 - [👨‍💻 Color system](CONTRIBUTING.md##%f0%9f%91%a8%e2%80%8d%f0%9f%92%bb-color-system) (instead of randomization)
 - 🤝 Nice with [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)

-> 👀 You can also look themes [there](https://vscodethemes.com/e/yedhrab.darkcode-theme-adopted-python-and-markdown) which shows well
+- 👀 You can also look themes [there](https://vscodethemes.com/e/yedhrab.darkcode-theme-adopted-python-and-markdown) which shows well

+> 🙄 Light themes are deprecated

 ## 🎯 Focused <!-- omit in toc -->